mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 By implementing a genetic algorithm with clean OOP design, we can create a flexible and reusable framework that separates concerns and makes the genetic algorithm adaptable to various optimisation problems without having to rewrite the core evolutionary logic.

-Genetic algorithms provide an excellent demonstration of the principles and advantages of object-oriented programming.
-By designing classes that encapsulate key components — such as the evolutionary process, population and individuals — we can create well-defined abstractions that promote modularity, flexibility and a clear separation of concerns.

 A genetic algorithm can be broadly decomposed into the following logical units:

 - `GeneticAlgorithm`: A class to control the evolutionary process.